nmajorov/sso-docker-ext/ReadMe.md

-# Build custom docker openshift sso72 image with pipeline
+# Custom docker openshift sso 7.2 image for oracle database as backend

-## Build on openshift
+## Build on openshift as Jenkins pipeline

 1. Create new-project